Reconnection of infinitely thin antiparallel vortices and coherent structures: Numerical method

 To make the solution more stable we use the idea of \cite{delahoz2014} and resolve the equations for $\mathbf{X}$ and $\mathbf{T}$ at the same time adding also the arclength correction according to~\eqref{eq:arclength}.
 The new equations read

 Expression~\eqref{eq:arclength} for the modulus of the tangential vector allows us to avoid the calculation of the derivative:

 Here $L_0(s)$ and its derivative are given as initial condition.
-Following \cite{delahoz2014} we also perform the correction of the tangential vector modulus after each interaction using formula~\eqref{eq:arclength}.
+Following~\cite{delahoz2014} we also perform the correction of the tangential vector modulus after each interaction using formula~\eqref{eq:arclength}.
+The method is explained in detail in the appendix~\ref{sec:algorithm}.

-Even though there are two connected unknowns: $x_1$ and $T_1$ the solution of the system \eqref{eq:num_system_X}-\eqref{eq:num_system_T} works well and in the results $T_1 = x_{1,s}$.
-However, one can wonder if it is possible to reduce the number of unknowns and what is the minimal number of independent functions which describe the evolution of vortex reconnection.
-This is the subject of the next section.
+Even though there are two connected unknowns $x_1$ and $T_1$, the solution of the system \eqref{eq:num_system_X}-\eqref{eq:num_system_T} provides the correct result $T_1 = x_{1,s}$.
+One can wonder if it is possible to reduce the number of unknowns and what is the minimal number of independent functions which describe the evolution of the vortex reconnection.
+This is studied in the appendix~\ref{sec:frenet} using the Frenet frame.
+It turns out that the reconnection of vortices can be described in terms of just two functions: $x_1(s,t)$ and its derivative with respect to time $x_{1,t}(s,t)$.
+However, the equations in this case contain derivatives respect to $s$ up to the 4th order.
+Thus, it is much more complicated for the numerical solution.